SovereignCloudStack/standards/Standards/scs-XXXX-vN-mandatory-and-supported-IaaS-services.md

 ## Introduction

-To be SCS-compliant a CSP has to fulfill all SCS standards.
+To be SCS-compliant a Cloud Service Provider (CSP) has to fulfill all SCS standards.
 Some of those standards are broad and consider ALL services on the IaaS-Layer.
 There exist many services on that layer and they need to be limited to have a clear scope for the standards and the Cloud Service Providers following them.
 For this purpose, this standard will establish lists for mandatory services that have to be present in a SCS cloud as well as supported services, which are considered by some standards and may be tested or even implemented in the reference implementation but are optional in a sense that their omission will not violate SCS conformance.